quiltdata/quilt/docs/Catalog/URI.md

   `latest` tag is supported.
 You may not specify both a top_hash and a tag.
 - `&path=<path>`: The path to the object within the package, if any, e.g.
   `CORD19.ipynb`.

+Note that a given bucket may be available from zero or more catalogs, each of which may support different users and access controls.